Allergy testing involves having a skin or

 The levels of immunoglobulin E (IgE) antibodies for a

-particular allergen or group of allergens are 4 times the normal level.
+particular allergen or group of allergens are above the normal level.

 Reasons you may not be able to

 have a skin test or why the results may not be helpful include: